laurenvil/OpenFrontier/Curriculum/TEACHER_GUIDE.md

 ---

-## 3. The Sensai Open Classroom Model in Practice
+## 3. The Arduino Open Classroom Model in Practice

-Same three principles as every Sensai course:
+Same three principles as every Arduino course:

 1. **Hands-on learning.** This course is *especially* lab-heavy.
 Lecture <20%.
 The robots have to roll.
 2. **Real-world workflow.** Git/GitHub PRs with AutoGrader feedback.
 Students submit *systems*, not just sketches.